 Non-conforming uses are those activities existing in areas that have not been zoned for the purpose and with which they are out of character.
-It is anticipated that where these exist, the land affected will revert to uses which are in conformity with the requirements of this Order and the non-conforming uses will relocate to an appropriate site with which the use is compatible.
-In the interim no extension will be allowed for the activity in its existing location.
+It is anticipated

 POLICY GD 8 Where a non-conforming use exists, the planning authorities will encourage its removal and during the interim will not grant any permission for extension or retention of the facility except in extenuating circumstances.
 This does not obviate the fact that it will have to be removed eventually in such circumstances.